MicrosoftDocs/iis-docs/iis/develop/using-webmatrix/make-your-website-seo-friendly.md

 ---
-title: "Make your Website SEO Friendly | Microsoft Docs"
+title: "Make your Website SEO Friendly"
 author: rick-anderson
 description: "[This is preliminary documentation and is subject to change.]
-After you've created a website, you can use WebMatrix Beta to run an analysis to see how visibl..." ms.author: iiscontent
+After you've created a website, you can use WebMatrix Beta to run an analysis to see how visibl..." ms.date: 07/06/2010 ms.assetid: 1c4ecbca-dba5-47c2-a3bd-c9f59e5c4f58 msc.legacyurl: /learn/develop/using-webmatrix/make-your-website-seo-friendly msc.type: authoredcontent
-manager: soshir
-ms.date: 07/06/2010
-ms.topic: article
-ms.assetid: 1c4ecbca-dba5-47c2-a3bd-c9f59e5c4f58
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/using-webmatrix/make-your-website-seo-friendly
-msc.type: authoredcontent
 ---